bhardwajrizul/EasyAuth-v1/README.md

 ```

 * Server is hosted at [http://127.0.0.1:3000](http://127.0.0.1:3000) (can be changed in `server.js`)
-* CSS can be changed in `styles.css`r by modifying the SASS files
+* CSS can be changed in `styles.css` by modifying the SASS files

 ***